 CO2 lasers deliver an intense, concentrated beam of infrared light at a wavelength of 10,600 nanometers.
 This particular wavelength has an exceptional effect on the water normally found in soft tissue.
 CO2 laser energy instantly vaporizes water, and the targeted cells, with little effect on the surrounding tissue.
 Because the beam can be precisely controlled, it only vaporizes a thin layer of tissue at one time.
 Thermal damage of 0.1mm beyond the beam enables the veterinarian to be extremely precise in every laser procedure.

-What are the benefits of laser surgery?
+What are the benefits of laser surgery for pets and animals?

 Less Pain – The laser simultaneously seals nerve endings as it cuts.
 Without a “raw” severed end the patient feels less pain post operatively.
 The patient may also require less anesthesia during the operation, thereby reducing the risk of complications.